drowe67/freedv-gui/USER_MANUAL.md

 channels where SSB is already an "aim-chair" copy.
 On an AWGN (non fading channel), it will deliver reasonable speech quality down to 2dB SNR.

+If the FreeDV 2020 mode option is greyed out this means your CPU does not have AVX support.
+You need AVX for FreeDV 2020, which has been available on Intel CPUs since around 2010.

 You may encounter the following limitations with FreeDV 2020: